 So now, you have a Baby, everyone around you is wishing you, visiting you and Happy.
 Rituals are going on.
 BUT you are not feeling exactly same; you are getting irritated by attention and feel like crying.

-These negative feeling which persist for long period after delivering is termed as Baby bones.
+These negative feeling which persists for a long period after delivering is termed as Baby bones.

 What Are Bones Made Of?